How to Delete Yourself from Google Searches

-“The internet is still the Wild West with little government regulation, and it is very difficult to have anything taken down, even if it makes you look bad or is embarrassing,” Selepak says.
+“The Internet is still the Wild West, with little government regulation, and it is very difficult to have anything taken down, even if it makes you look bad or is embarrassing,” Selepak says.
 “Your only recourse is the kindness of strangers, and sadly, we don’t live in a very kind time.”

 Hide your home on Google Maps

-Go to Google Maps, search your address, and click on the photo of your home.
-The image will enlarge and you’ll see a black box appear with your address.
-Click on the menu inside of the box and choose Report a Problem.
-Fill out the form that comes up on screen, and submit when you’re done.
-One important note: This is permanent and can’t be undone.
+Go to Google Maps, search for your address, and click on the photo of your home.
+The image will enlarge, and you’ll see a black box appear with your address.
+Click on the menu inside the box and choose “Report a Problem.”
+Fill out the form that comes up on-screen and submit it when you’re done.
+One important note: Google can’t undo this change.

 Good digital hygiene goes beyond—and may be more important than—Google search results.
 So as you take stock of the personal information available on Google, consider how you might address security issues that put you at risk for cybersecurity threats such as phishing attacks, spyware, and identity theft.